biopython/biopython.github.io/wiki/ACE_contig_to_alignment.md

 # If you need these tags you'll need to use  Ace.read() (and lots of RAM).

 ace_gen = Ace.parse(open("contig1.ace", "r"))
-contig = ace_gen.next()
+contig = next(ace_gen)  # Looking only at first contig
-align = Alignment(Gapped(IUPAC.ambiguous_dna, "-"))
+align = MultipleSeqAlignment([])

 # Now we have started our alignment we can add sequences to it,
 # we will loop through contig's reads and get quality clipping from
 # .reads[readnumber].qa and the position of each read in the contig
 # .af[readnumber].padded_start and use the functions above to cut and
 # pad the sequences before they are added

 for readn in range(len(contig.reads)):
     clipst = contig.reads[readn].qa.qual_clipping_start